jakelundkovsky/yeet-vip/README.md

 - Full transaction history maintained for compliance and reconciliation

 ### Current Design Decisions
-- RESTful API chosen over GraphQL for simpler caching and security
 - Server Components for initial loads, Client Components for interactivity
 - UUID-based identifiers to prevent enumeration attacks
 - Decimal(10,2) for financial calculations*
 - Transaction log as source of truth for all balance changes
-- Server-side pagination for large datasets
-- Optimistic updates for improved UX

 *Note: Current decimal precision is optimized for fiat-like transactions.
 For specific cryptocurrencies (especially those requiring atomic unit precision like satoshis/wei), the decimal handling strategy would need to be adjusted to use BigInt and chain-specific decimal places.